-This appendix shows the two key drivers of ROIC (DuPont model) - NOPAT margin and invested capital turns - for each sector going back to December 2004.
+This appendix shows the two key drivers (DuPont model) of ROIC - NOPAT margin and invested capital turns - for each sector going back to December 2004.
 We sum the individual S&P 500 constituent values for revenue, NOPAT, and invested capital to calculate these metrics.
 We call this approach the "Aggregate" methodology.
 More methodology details in Appendix III.